 Course are offered via the Internet either in paced seminar format (fall and winter) or as individualized study (starting the first of every month).
 Registration requests must be received by the HRM office at least one month before the requested start date.

 Students opting for the individualized-study course have the flexibility to determine their own timelines for completing it within their six-month contract period.
 Should students experience time problems, they may extend the course contract by submitting a completed Course Extension Request Form, along with the appropriate fees, to the HRM Office.
 Individualized-study courses may be extended three times for a period of two months each.
 Contact the HRM office for more information on extensions.

 In exceptional circumstances, and where the course instructor concurs, students may be assigned a grade of Incomplete (INC).
 This allows students to take an additional two months to complete and submit the course work.
 Two months after the original course completion date, a grade will be assigned to the course.

 If the required course work has not been submitted, a failing grade of F will be assigned.

 Students may re-register in a course only if they have received a final grade of 59 per cent or lower, or have withdrawn from the course in good standing.
 In re-registering, students must complete all course requirements and pay the full course fee.
 Both the initial registration and the re-registration will appear on the student’s transcript.

-If a student withdraws from a course within the first month of the course start date, the record of registration will be deleted from his or her official transcript (refer to Fees).
-If a student withdraws from a course after the first month of the course start date and before the contract end date of the course, the official record and transcript will show that the student withdrew without credit and without prejudice or academic penalty and no refund will be issued.
+If a student withdraws from a course within the first 30 days of the course start date, the record of registration will be deleted from their official transcript (refer to Course Refunds below).
+If a student withdraws from a course after the first 30 days of the course start date but before the contract end date of the course, the official record and transcript will show that the student withdrew without credit and without prejudice or academic penalty and no refund will be issued.